svlassiev/hiking-api/README.md

 # hiking-api

 ## Updating
-Update version in `gradle.build` and `hiking-api.yml` at `svlassiev/hiking-api:<version>` string.
+Update version in `build.gradle` and `hiking-api.yml` at `svlassiev/hiking-api:<version>` string.
 Then create tag and push.
 Dockerhub will be triggered by tag commit and build new docker image.

 Just apply new changes.
 ```shell script